 - Residing within the UK for the duration of your programme

-- Applying to study a postgraduate degree (such as our Online MBA, Online MSc International Business or Online Masters of Public Administration)
+- Applying to study a postgraduate degree (such as our Online MBA, Online MSc International Business, Online Masters of Public Administration or Online LLM Energy and Environmental Law)

 2) Funding from your employer